vishmule/quick-kubernetes-install/README.md

-# Quickly Setup Infrastructure VMs and Install Kubernetes
+# Quickly Setup Infrastructure VMs and Install Multi-node Kubernetes

 1. We will create Kubernetes infrastructure using VirtualBox and Vagrant.